nopivnick/itp.nopivnick.com/_drafts/template-physcomp.md

 categories:   PhysComp
 ---

-# summarize any insights you have in each week’s lab assignments
+# Summarize any insights you have in each week’s lab assignments

-# document your production projects and technical research thoroughly
+# Document your production projects and technical research thoroughly

 - statement of intention
 - what it looks like